-- Explain the claims process so that is easy to understand
+- Explain the claims process so it’s easy to understand.

-- Provide access to customer service and claims representatives available 24 hours a day
+- Provide access to customer service and claims representatives 24 hours a day.

 In addition, think about how you want to work with your agent or broker.
 Online?
 Mobile app?
 Phone?
-Coffee in his office?
-Don’t sign up with someone who will not be able to meet your expectations.
+Sign up with someone who will be able to meet your expectations.

 Know the cost

 If you decide to use an agent, get quotes from several different agents and make sure you compare apples to apples.
 Policies should have the same coverages and similar deductibles when you’re comparing quotes.
-If you use a broker, he will do the comparisons for you.
-Ask about discounts for bundling coverages together — like home and car — for a lower premium.
+A broker will do the comparisons for you.

-Focus on these areas to make the best decision for you when you are in the market for insurance.
+Focus on these areas to make the best decision when you are in the market for insurance.